 Meningitis is inflammation of the tissues around the brain.
-It is a serious condition, caused by various germs - bacteria, viruses and fungi.
-The infection that causes meningitis often causes a blood infection as well (this is known as septicaemia).
+It is a serious condition, caused by various types of bacteria, viruses and fungi.
+The infection that causes meningitis often causes a blood infection as well (this is known as septicaemia) which can be life-threatening.
 If you suspect meningitis - obtain medical help immediately.

-Meningitis is an inflammation of the lining that covers the brain and spinal cord (the meninges).
+Meningitis is an inflammation of the lining covering the brain and spinal cord (the meninges).
 It is usually caused by the germs from a bacterial or viral infection.
+As a result there are two types of meningitis - bacterial, and viral.

 How common is meningitis?

 Bacterial meningitis and associated sepsis (septicaemia) have become less common over the past few decades.
 It is a serious illness and well known due to the media coverage when outbreaks occur.
-However, there are still nearly 10 cases every day.
-This amounts to 3,200 people every year.
+There are around 500-700 cases of bacterial meningitis in the UK every year.

-Most cases in the UK are caused by a bacterium called Neisseria meningitidis (meningococcus).
+The most common cause of meningitis in the UK is a bacterium called Neisseria meningitidis (meningococcus).
 Other less common causes include Streptococcus pneumoniae (pneumococcus), Haemophilus influenzae type b (Hib) and Escherichia coli (E. coli).
-Read more about meningococcal infection.

 Anyone can be affected.
 However, children under the age of 5 years and teenagers are the most at risk from meningococcal meningitis.